twilson63/callback-canyon/README.md

 ##
 ```

-Callback Canyon is a great way a beginning to intermediate javascript developer can get some practice writing functional callback routines and the tests that validate the result.
+Callback Canyon is a great way for a beginning to intermediate javascript developer to get some practice writing functional callback routines and the tests that validate the result.

-The purpose of this challenge is not to write your own functional library, but to get used to solving small, tiny problems and work though some of the syntax of the javascript language.
+The purpose of this challenge is not to write your own functional library, but to get some repetitions solving small, tiny problems and working though some of the syntax of the javascript language.

 ## How does it work?